ColinFay/colinfay.github.io/_posts/2017-05-09-mapping-the-french-second-round-results-with-r.md

 tags: [r]
 categories : r-blog-en
 ---
-## Visualising the second round results with maps made with R. <!--more-->
+## Visualising the second round results with maps made with R. #----#
 ### The dataset
 The dataset used here is available on data.gouv: <a href="https://www.data.gouv.fr/fr/datasets/election-presidentielle-des-23-avril-et-7-mai-2017-resultats-du-2eme-tour-2/" target="_blank" rel="noopener noreferrer">Election présidentielle des 23 avril et 7 mai 2017 - Résultats du 2ème tour</a>.
 In order to make it easier to import, I've manually converted the xls file to csv.
 ### Load libraries and data